pymc-devs/pymc/docs/source/contributing/jupyter_style.md

       :::
       ::::

-1.  include the warning and installation advise template with the following markdown:
+1.  include the warning and installation advise template with the following markdown right before the extra dependencies are imported:

     ```markdown
     :::{include} ../extra_installs.md